This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your other breast will be x-rayed the same way.

-Your breasts may feel tender for a short while after the mammogram.
-You may resume your regular activities.
+Your breasts may feel tender for a short time after the mammogram.
+You may go back to your regular activities.
 Ask your healthcare provider when you should receive the results of your mammogram.

 Risks of a mammogram:

 You will be exposed to a small amount of radiation.
 Some breast cancers may not show up on mammograms.

 Call your doctor if: